 If you choose to live in a hall of residence and need assistance in booking a room, you must send the Accommodation Application Form, duly filled, to the Servicio de Relaciones Internacionales.
-Deadline for full academic year and 1st term students is 30th June.
-For 2nd term students is 30th October.
+Deadline for full

-Note that most halls of residence are closed during summer and Christmas and do not open until courses begin.
+Note that most residence halls are closed during summer and Christmas and do not open until courses begin.